-You can click on the request name or the request element to navigate directly to the corresponding issue(s).
+You can click on the request name or the request element in the right sidebar to navigate directly to the corresponding issues.

-The right-hand side of the review contains details on what changes need to be made for the API element to be in sync with the schema again.
-Elements highlighted in red will be removed from the collection.
-Elements highlighted in green will be added.
+The review contains details on what changes need to be made for the API element to be in sync with the schema again.

 You can individually select the changes to be applied to the API element as you review them.
-Navigate to the change you want to apply and select Make this change to the collection next to it.
+Navigate to the change you want to apply and select the checkbox next to it.
 Repeat the same action for each change you would like to apply.

 When you're done selecting the changes to apply, click Confirm Changes to Collection.